 Reserve your Own.

-SAVE $700 off the estimated retail price of $2,299 by preordering!
+SAVE $500 off the retail price of $2,299 by pre-ordering!
 Prometheus is a desktop PCB milling machine.
 Comes fully assembled and ready to use.
 Also includes a starter pack of milling/drilling bits.
-Image shown is a computer rendering - the final product may change before shipping.
 Reserve your spot - you will not be charged until your physical unit is being prepared for shipping.
 Cancel at any time.
-We expect to begin shipping in December of 2016.
+Pre-orders will ship out in the order that they are received.
+Orders placed now are expected to ship in April.

 Great Hardware Meets Great Software with ProCAM for Prometheus